usc-isi-i2/mydig-webservice/README.md

 ### git pull

-sync, needs to return json data, only used for initialization.
+sync, needs to return once finished, only used for initialization.

 ```
 {